priyankawagh123/Classic-Model-Cars-sale-Analysis/README.md

   - Null value handling, data type correction, and column renaming in Power Query.

-# Why This Project Stands Out
+# 🧠Why This Project Stands Out

 1. **End-to-End Pipeline** – From data cleaning and transformation to modeling and dashboarding
 2. **Relational Data Modeling** – Uses proper relationships and cardinality for scalable BI models